Elm Grove Sanctuary Trust

 Can you help us with a donation towards this 2nd stage and tell your friends about this great project to support kids facing challenge in their lives.

-Without your support these young people would have missed out on the chance to discover new skills which can lead to a much better future upon leaving school.
+Without your support these young people would have missed out on the chance to discover these new skills which can lead to a much better prospect for them when they leave school.
+These kids struggle with challenge every day of their lives and caring people are offering them hope.

 All donors receive updates to keep them posted.